 Poison ivy, poison oak, and poison sumac all cause skin rashes in humans (dermatitis) from the urushiol in their sap.
 It is the oil from the leaves of these plants that causes an allergic reaction.
 If exposed, typically, skin becomes red, itchy, and swollen and blisters will appear.
 After a few days, the blisters may become crusty and start to flake off.
-The rash from poison ivy takes 1 to 2 weeks to heal.
+The rash takes 1 to 2 weeks to heal.

 Where can poison ivy plants be found?

 Poison ivy can grow anywhere — from the woods to your backyard.
 It is also hard to identify: The green leaves of poison plants blend in with other plants and brush.
-There are also several types of poison ivy, and each one can look different depending on the time of year.
+There are also several types of poisonous ivy, and each one can look different depending on the time of year.
 When in doubt, avoid touching an unknown plant until it has been clearly identified.
 Did you also know that poison ivy is found in every province except for Newfoundland?